Last updated on July 25th, 2019 at 11:39 am

 Duplicate content is bad for SEO.
 Google doesn’t like sites that use the same piece of content over and over again.
 You can be penalized for duplicate content.

 And just to be clear, this also applies to duplicate content on a different site, as well.
 Publishing the same content on different sites can hurt the SEO for each place you post the duplicate content.

 Tip: This is where canonical tags come in handy.

-There are lots of different definitions for keywords.
+There are a lot of different definitions for the term keywords.
 But let’s just worry about defining it in terms of SEO.

 Keywords are single words or multi-word phrases that are of particular SEO importance for a given page, post or website.

 For example, if I’m writing a post about choosing the best gardening tools, my main keyword could be “gardening tools”.
 This is the keyword I want to rank for in the search engines because I want people to find this post when they search for this phrase on Google or Bing.

 Your keyword should ideally be present in your post title and sprinkled throughout your post content.
 Note, I said sprinkled.
 You do not want to get caught keyword stuffing.
 See #14 below for more on that black hat SEO tactic.

 Keyword density is a statistic used to describe how often a specific phrase (keyword) appears in a piece of text.